21centurymotorcompany/bitplaylist/bitsocket/README.md

-# Bitquery examples for BitDB
+# Bitquery examples for Bitsocket

+You can try the examples by going to [bitsocket explorer](https://bitsocket.org/channel) and copy and pasting the example JSON below

 ## 1. Basic